pocomane/MiSTer_misc/README.md

 `repo_type` defines how download the software from it.

-For each installed software, some functionality script are linked in the `Scripts` directory to be easly recalled.
+For each installed software, some functionality script are linked in the `Scripts` and `Links` directories to be easly recalled.
+The difference between the two directories is that the `Links` will contain proper links, while the `Scripts` one will contain wrapper script that perform some auxiliary work ( change the current dir, and wait a keypress at the end).

 TODO : implement automatic boot script ! ?

 # Adapt the script to other devices